Uganda Birding Tour, 24 Days Best Uganda Birding Safari and Wildlife, Birding Safari in Uganda

 Stay at Chimpanze Guest House, Ndali Lodge, Primates Lodge.

-Day13 – 15: Uganda Bird watching safari to Budongo Forest.
+Day13 – 15 of 24 Days Best Uganda Birding Safari and Wildlife: Uganda Bird watching safari to Budongo Forest.

 On this day, we set off early driving towards Budongo Forest Reserve in Masindi.
 This is a rather longer drive but there are a few birding spots along the way.
 This forest is part of Murchison Falls Conservation Area and is the largest natural forest in Uganda and East Africa as a whole.
 It lies on the escarpment northeast of Lake Albert.
 It consists of a medium-altitude, moist, semi-deciduous forest, with areas of savanna and woodland.
 The reserve occupies gently undulating terrain, with a general slope north-northwest towards the Rift Valley.